epsilon537/boxlambda/docs/sw_comp_bootloader.md

 **Bootloader Software Project in the BoxLambda Directory Tree**:
  []()

-The bootloader is the default IMEM interal memory image.
+The bootloader is the default IMEM internal memory image.
 The program initializes SDRAM and loads an application image from flash memory into IMEM.
 The bootloader then checks the switch settings.
 If all four switches are in the off position, the bootloader will spin in a loop, allowing a debugger to connect.
 If the switches